Solana For Vue Developers

 Connections And RPC

-Frontend apps read Solana data through an RPC endpoint. @solana/web3-compat exposes the Connection class that sends requests to that endpoint.
+Frontend apps read Solana data through an RPC endpoint. @vue-solana/vue/web3 and @vue-solana/nuxt/web3 expose the supported Connection class that sends requests to that endpoint.

 Vue Solana packages create and provide that connection for Vue and Nuxt code so composables can share the same cluster, endpoint, commitment, and wallet state.